bringey/SPLoader/README.md

 ## Versioning

-TBD - this project is under development, this section will be updated once the project is somewhat usable.
+This project uses Semantic Versioning v2.0.0.

+Currently, the project is in development phase (major version 0).
+See the [CONTRIBUTING](CONTRIBUTING) file for details on tagging new versions.

 ## Authors